charlie-wartnaby/udacity/self-driving-car/CarND-MPC-Project/README.md

 less to smoothness, but actually the behaviour was fairly insensitive to changes in these parameters.

+I also modified the computation of the cost function to iterate from i=1, not i=0;
+the i=0 state is already known and it is too late to change it, as I was taking the i=1 (post-latency) values as my actuator commands.
+So it cannot help to include the i=0 values in the cost function.

 ## Tuning and performance

 I started with N=10 and dt=0.1, but found that while a good trajectory could be